Year-round: Opening 7:00 AM | Closing 8:00 PM

 Yes, there is a shop inside Saint Peter's Basilica selling religious items.

-Audioguides are available in 11 languages: Italian, English, French, Spanish, German, Russian, Japanese, Korean, Polish, Portuguese, and Chinese.
+The Analog Audio Guide is available in 11 languages: Italian, English, French, Spanish, German, Portuguese, Chinese, Russian, Japanese, Korean and Polish.

 The Papal Audience is held every Wednesday (except when the Pope has other commitments) in Saint Peter's Square or in the Paul VI Hall.
 Free tickets can be requested through the Prefecture of the Papal Household.